At a Glance

 Some tips for your application 🫡

 Tailor Your CV: Make sure your CV highlights relevant experience in administrative roles, particularly in research or lab environments.
-Emphasise your organisational skills and any specific IT proficiencies that align with the job description.
+Emphasise your organisational skills and any specific software proficiency that aligns with the job description.

 Craft a Compelling Cover Letter: Write a cover letter that showcases your enthusiasm for the role and the organisation.
 Mention how your skills and experiences make you a perfect fit for supporting scientific teams and managing operations effectively.

-Highlight Relevant Skills: In your application, focus on key skills mentioned in the job description, such as communication, problem-solving, and attention to detail.
-Provide examples of how you've successfully used these skills in previous roles.
+Highlight Relevant Skills: In your application, focus on key skills mentioned in the job description, such as strong IT skills, attention to detail, and the ability to manage sensitive information.
+Provide examples of how you've demonstrated these skills in previous roles.

 How to prepare for a job interview at Hays London Ebury Gate